skyshore2001/symfind/__README__.txt

 On Linux, modify path in script install_linux and run it.

-stags (for Linux) and stags.exe (for Windows) is attached.
+stags (for Linux) and stags.exe (for Windows) is included.
 It's used by symscan.pl. stags is a branch of ctags with slight change that works better with Symfind.
-You can find source code here: <TODO>
+You can find source code of stags in symfind source package.

 ==============================================================================
 *3*  Quick Start 						*:Symfind*